PREPARATION + STRATEGY

 WHY IS TAX PLANNING IMPORTANT TO WEALTH PRESERVATION?

 Tax planning is an essential component of the tax process, but is often forgotten about until tax season commences.
 There are many different financial moves that can have heavy implications on your tax liability, including capital gains and losses.
 In addition, life changes related to your job or family, selling a business, making a large purchase, or giving a monetary gift can also impact your taxes.
-Through our year-round team approach, your Godsey & Gibb Tax Advisor will work with you and the rest of your Godsey & Gibb team to minimize any tax surprises and determine strategies to preserve your wealth.
+Through our team approach, your Godsey & Gibb Tax Advisor will work with you and the rest of your Godsey & Gibb team to minimize any tax surprises and determine strategies to preserve your wealth.

 WHAT TAX PREPARATION SERVICES DO WE PROVIDE?